 Transforming how you use your digital infrastructure to communicate doesn’t necessarily mean huge sweeping changes to what software you’re using.
 Sometimes it can just be simple practices that start to be championed, such as:

 On that last point, consider Microsoft 365.
-It’s a brilliant product, but many of those who use it aren’t IT experts.
+It’s a brilliant product, but many of those who use it aren’t IT experts, least of all with m365 security.
 They might click open Word, Excel, Outlook a few times a day - but what about all the other apps that come as part of an M365 subscription?
 More often than not, companies are either:

 Microsoft 365 is one of those service offerings that can almost be too much to understand for the average employee.
 Even so, it’s worth looking into what you’ve already got at your disposal before making any massive changes.